MGM-166 LOSAT

-The MGM-166 LOSAT (Line-of-Sight Anti-Tank) was a United States anti-tank missile system designed by Lockheed Martin (originally Vought) to defeat tanks and other individual targets.
-Instead of using a high explosive anti-tank (HEAT) warhead like other anti-tank missiles, LOSAT employed a solid steel kinetic energy penetrator to punch through armor.
-The LOSAT is fairly light; it was designed to be mounted onto a Humvee light military vehicle while allowing the vehicle to remain air-portable.
-LOSAT eventually emerged on an extended-length heavy-duty Humvee with a hard-top containing four KEMs used by special operations.
-Although LOSAT never "officially" entered service, it was used for the smaller Compact Kinetic Energy Missile.
+The MGM-166 LOSAT (Line-of-Sight Anti-Tank) was a United States anti-tank missile system developed in the 1990s by Lockheed Martin (originally Vought), to defeat tanks and other individual targets.
+Instead of using a high explosive anti-tank (HEAT) warhead like other anti-tank missiles, LOSAT employed a solid steel kinetic energy penetrator (KEM) to punch through armor.
+The LOSAT was fairly light, designed to be mounted on a Humvee light military vehicle, allowing the system to be air-portable.
+After testing in the 2000s, LOSAT development ended, but was the basis for later development of the smaller Compact Kinetic Energy Missile.

 History

 HVM

-LOSAT developed out of an earlier Vought project, the Hyper-Velocity Missile.
-The HVM was a multi-platform weapon supported by the US Air Force, for the Fairchild Republic A-10 Thunderbolt II, and by the US Army and US Marine Corps for helicopters and other vehicles.
-The HVM offered performance similar to existing systems like the AGM-114 Hellfire, but offered a semi-fire-and-forget operation through the use of forward-looking infrared tracking, and guidance commands sent to it via a low-power laser.
-It could be carried on any platform that had FLIR capability, with the self-contained command guidance system able to be carried externally or potentially integrated into existing target designators.
-With the end of the Cold War, the Air Force pulled out of the project, and HVM development work appears to have ended in the late 1980s.
+LOSAT developed out of an earlier Vought project, the Hyper-Velocity Missile (HVM), a multi-platform weapon supported by the US Air Force (for the Fairchild Republic A-10 Thunderbolt II) and by the US Army and US Marine Corps (for helicopters and other vehicles).
+The HVM offered performance similar to existing systems, like the AGM-114 Hellfire, but offered a semi-fire-and-forget operation through the use of forward-looking infrared (FLIR) tracking, and guidance commands sent to it via a low-power laser.
+It could be carried on any platform that had FLIR capability, with its self-contained command guidance system able to be carried externally, or potentially integrated into existing target designators.
+With the end of the Cold War, the Air Force pulled out of the project, with HVM development work apparently ending in the late 1980s.